jerryagenyi/ChMS/docs/guide-attendance-system.md

 ## 1. Overview

-Think of our attendance system like a digital register that helps track who's present at church services and classes.
+Think of our attendance system like a digital register that helps track who's present at church services, classes and events.
 It's like taking attendance in school, but way cooler with QR codes! 😎

 ## 2. Main Features